-First, here are a few of my guiding principles:I. I judge a toy on what it was intended to be- A more statuesque figure doesn't get knocked for not having the same level of articulation as a Marvel Legends or DC Universe Classics figure.
+First, here are a few of my guiding principles:I. I judge a toy on what it was intended to be- A more statuesque figure doesn't get knocked for not having the same level of articulation as a Marvel Legends or G.I.
+Joe Classified Series figure.
 A stylized retro styled figure doesn't get compared to the sculpting and paintwork of something from NECA.

 III.
-I don't judge a toy anachronistically, but try to consider how I would have perceived it at the time of it's release.
-A Legends of Batman figure isn't going to get knocked because the articulation isn't up to par with a DC Collectibles Batman figure.
+I don't judge a toy anachronistically, but try to consider how I would have perceived it at the time of its release.
+A vintage Masters of the Universe figure isn't going to get knocked because the articulation isn't up to par with a Masterverse figure.

 IV.
 You should never have to fix your toys right out of the package.
 Ever.
 Breakage aggravates me.

 V. I do factor in price, and lately I've been factoring it in more heavily.
 Unless the toy is only available from one specific source, price can be pretty fluid, but I try to find the average retail price.
 Still, the toy companies are setting those MSRPs and with most of the major players selling the figures direct these days, those MSRPs have some weight.
 Maybe you found the figure on clearance, wanted it so bad you paid a scalper's price for it, traded something older you had with someone else to get it, or received it as a gift; that might my change your opinion of the value of the figure, and it would mine, too.
 I try to base my review on the MSRP/ retail/ "non-scalper" price.
 I present the original retail price on older items just for fun.

 VI.
 I love accessories and accessories can often make or break a figure.
 It's the cool stuff that comes with a toy that often makes it for me.
 Weapons, gear, all that kinds of stuff just gets me going.

 Now, here's my criteria for assigning a particular rating to a particular figure: